wamhri/World-Advanced-Multi-Health-Research-Initiatives/README.md

 Our Mission

 WAMHRI aims to:
-1. To create decentralized, high-quality and durable health research education system that has goals and principles aligning either directly or indirectly with 17 Sustainable Development Goals of the United Nations
+1. To create a decentralized, high-quality and durable health research education system that has goals and principles aligning either directly or indirectly with 17 Sustainable Development Goals of the United Nations
 2. To teach advanced research methods and techniques to all enthusiastic people whose goals are to ensure attainment of excellent health, effective and efficient health care, and a better world for all.
 3. To perform health research using advanced research methods to ensure attainment of excellent health, effective and efficient health care, and a better world for all.
 4. To favor turning all proven and promising discoveries and innovative approaches into healthcare practical benefit to ensure attainment of excellent health, effective and efficient health care, and a better world for all.